Pascual de Gregorio

 Pascual Renato de Gregorio Contreras (/es/, born 5 March 1972) is a Chilean former footballer who plays as a forward.

 Playing career

-With a prolific career in Chilean football, in 1999 De Gregorio moved to Italy and joined Serie A side A.S.
-Bari after a great step with Coquimbo Unido, where played alongside the former Italy international footballers Simone Perrotta and Antonio Cassano.
+With a career in Chilean football, in 1999 De Gregorio moved to Italy and joined Serie A side A.S.
+Bari after a great step with Coquimbo Unido, where he played alongside the former Italy international footballers Simone Perrotta and Antonio Cassano.
 In addition, he played for Gansu Tianma in China.

 Coaching career

 In 2014, he worked as the coach of Deportes Rengo in the Chilean Tercera A.

 Personal life

-He is the older brother of Diego de Gregorio, who played as forward for clubs like Audax Italiano, Deportes Melipilla (where Pascual played), Rangers, among others.
+He is the older brother of Diego de Gregorio, who played as a forward for clubs like Audax Italiano, Deportes Melipilla (where Pascual played), Rangers, among others.
 His son, Pascual Patricio, is also a footballer who has played at lower categories of both Chilean and Italian football.